 The Little Free Library Program focuses on giving access to books in places without local libraries, or schools that have dated or old books.
 We enlist the help of community members to build and maintain freestanding book boxes, where anyone can take or drop a book off.
 Here's a map of our LFLs in Albany.

-Albany FAR is a collaboration between HATAS, Regional Food Bank, Albany Fund for Education, and Grassroot Givers.
+FAR is organized by HATAS, with collaboration from the Regional Food Bank, Albany Fund for Education, and Grassroot Givers.